Defending the sustainability and function

 No fruit, no shelter, no nest sites, no sustainable growth.

-Naturally bushy, no attempt at topiary, full cover at the base and rugged canopy lines.
+No attempt at topiary, full cover at the base and rugged canopy lines.

 Where you see blossom, there will be fruit in the autumn.